Case Study · Restaurant · Archived (2024)

 Premium sandwiches, built to order.

-A fast, appetizing WordPress site for a Boar's Head-quality sandwich shop.
-Live SpotOn menu integration, custom lead forms, a built-in English/Spanish live translator, and on-page SEO tuned for Orlando lunch searches.
+A fast, appetizing WordPress site for a Boar's Head-quality Orlando sandwich shop.
+Live SpotOn POS menu integration, custom catering and contact forms, a built-in English/Spanish live translator, and on-page SEO tuned for local lunch searches.

-Archived case study — the client has since moved their website to a platform vendor.
+Archived case study — the client has since moved their website to an industry platform vendor (Owner.com).
 We designed and operated this build through its original life on ProDesigning.

 The Challenge